MitchBrown532/CRUD-app/README.md

 ## 📜 License

 This project is for learning purposes only.
-Free to use and adapt.
+Free to use and adapt it.

 ---